Welcome to today's edition of the Rush 24-7 podcast.

 And if you want to know how this whole thing could hurt Obama, I'll be glad to tell you.

-Here we are in the last week.
+Very quickly, here we are in the last week.

-Everybody thinks the regime has something to dump on Romney.
+Everybody thinks the regime has something to dump on Romney, October surprise or what have you.

-But even if they don't, the last week is when all forces were going to be marshaled and everything was going to be moved to the front page.
+But even if they don't, the last week is when all the forces were going to be marshaled and everything was going to be moved to the front page.

-The lead story was going to be Obama being re-elected, Romney not worth it.
+The lead story was going to be Obama being reelected, Romney not worth it.

 That's not the lead story now.